UnQuaiz/GoPro-ardu-bacpac/README.md

 ------

-###Genlock Dongle
+### Genlock Dongle
-MewPro is designed to work with Genlock Dongle [https://github.com/orangkucing/GenlockDongle] Please refer the repository for details.
+MewPro is designed to work with [Genlock Dongle](https://github.com/orangkucing/GenlockDongle)

+Please refer the repository for details.

-To use MewPro source code with Genlock Dongle, please #define USE_GENLOCK and set EEPROM (by using "!" command) as "master" for not only MewPro #0 but also MewPros #1, #2, #3, ...
+To use MewPro source code with Genlock Dongle, please `#define USE_GENLOCK` and set `EEPROM` (by using "!" command) as "master" for not only MewPro #0 but also MewPros #1, #2, #3, ...

-For MewPro #0 it must be set debug = false, and for other MewPros this setting does no harm.
+For MewPro #0 it must be set `debug = false`, and for other MewPros this setting does no harm.
 So you can always set debug = false if you use this source code with Genlock Dongle.

 ------

-###Timelapse (non-genlock MewPro software)
+### Timelapse (non-genlock MewPro software)
 MewPro in non-genlock supports start/stop of GoPro's timelapse.
 However a misuse will cause firmware corruption of your GoPro and you'll need to reinsall the firmware.

 + GoPro must be power-on in timelapse mode and interval must be set beforehand.